lepeli/discord-bot-best-practices/README.md

 4. **Don't scrape for invites**.
 Invite scraping, where a bot searches for invites and blindly joins other servers, is officially discouraged by Discord.
 Should a bot be reported, it may be banned or otherwise restricted.
+5. **Don't overuse mentions**.
+If you reply directly to a command, dont use a mention, they can lead to bot reply loops.
+Mentions are fine if a long running command is executed, but private messages are a good alternative.

 If you have an idea for an addition or change to this document, please make a pull request and we can discuss it.